NarendraSinghKhinchi/NarendraSinghKhinchi/README.md

 ## 👋 Hello!

-My name is **Narendra Singh Khinchi**, and I'm a **Software Developer Engineer** at Medorn Ventures.
+My name is **Narendra Singh Khinchi**, and I'm a **Software Engineer** at Medorn Ventures.
 I have a strong background in full-stack development 💻, specializing in JavaScript technologies like **ReactJS**, **NodeJS**, and **React Native**.
 I excel in building scalable web and mobile applications 📱, optimizing database performance 📊, and implementing CI/CD pipelines 🚀.

 ### What I Do:
 - **Full-Stack Development:** Expertise in JavaScript technologies, developing robust and scalable web and mobile applications.